What are electricity rebates?

 - Account holder has one of the following: Pensioner Concession Card, Health Care card, DVA gold card, DVA Gold Card marked with ‘War Widow’ or ‘War Widower Pensioner’, ‘Totally and Permanently Incapacitated’ (TPI) or ‘Disability Pension’ (EDA).

 Source: Gas Rebate, NSW Government.
-Accurate as of August 2025.
+Accurate as of January 2026.

-Seniors Rebate
+Seniors Energy Rebate

 This rebate is available to self-funded retirees living in NSW.
 It offers a rebate for retirees each financial year for their main place of residence.